 Theme: Focus on Self

-Purpose: In the South young adults focus on themselves: their issues, strengths, and goals.
+Purpose: In the South, teens focus on themselves: their issues, strengths, and goals.
 They also focus on learning the fundamentals of self-care, group chores, and wilderness skills.
-Being in the South is a time of stretching to meet new challenges while beginning to assess personal motivations, life challenges, and unhealthy habits and patterns.
+Being in the South is a time of stretching to meet new challenges while beginning to assess unhealthy habits and patterns.

-Structure: The young adult becomes a member of the peer group.
+Structure: The teen becomes a member of the peer group.
 With this comes more responsibilities such as group chores and communicating in a healthy way with peers and guides.
-The young adult develops trust and rapport with field guides, therapists and peers.
+The teen develops trust and rapport with field guides, therapists and peers.
 Begins to participate in treatment planning.